prcastro/IsingLite.jl/README.md

 ### Creating a spin grid

 A `n` by `n` random grid of spins can be created by using the `spingrid` function.
-The grid created is a simple 2 dimensional Julia array, and not a special type of data.
+The grid created is a simple 2-dimensional Julia `Array`, and not a special data type.
 Example:

 ```julia
 g = spingrid(10) # Create a 10x10 spin grid